A 7,700-Year-Old Case of Death During Childbirth in Siberia

-“The cemetery is partially covered by city development, it hasn't been fully excavated,” reports Live Science.
+“The cemetery is partially covered by city development, it hasn't been fully excavated,” reported Live Science.
 “All 101 of the bodies found so far at Lokomotiv were members of a hunter-gatherer community that roamed the area between 8,000 and 7,000 years ago.
 It's rare to find transient hunter-gatherer communities who buried their dead in formal cemeteries, but archaeologists have documented this practice at several other sites in northeastern Asia.”

 Lieverse said babies of a similar age have been found in very old graves, but it’s rare to be able to determine that twins were in them.

-“Maternal death would have been common in prehistory,” writes Live Science.
+“Maternal death would have been common in prehistory,” wrote Live Science.
 “Still, it's hard to find archaeological evidence of a woman dying during childbirth — even if she died with a baby still inside of her.
 For instance, in ancient Rome, the law known as Lex Caesaria mandated that if a pregnant woman died, her baby had to be cut out her womb before she could be buried...
 Fetal bones are also quite fragile and are less likely to survive than adult bones.”

 There was another case of twins unborn in their mother’s remains in South Dakota, according to Lieverse’s article in the journal Antiquity .
-Those remains date from between 1600 and 1832 A.D. and were found in the early 1980s.
+Those remains date from between 1600 and 1832 AD and were found in the early 1980s.
 Again, the community may not have known the mother was pregnant with twins because she hadn’t given birth yet.

 Lieverse, with the University of Saskatchewan in Canada and the Baikal-Hokkaido Archaeology Project, said the remains she examined were the oldest twins ever found in an archaeological grave.

-The online journal Western Digs said in November 2014, a 12-week-old baby and a prenatal fetus from 11,500 years ago were found buried together near the Upward Sun River in central Alaska in a richly decorated grave.
+The online journal Western Digs said in November 2014 that a 12-week-old baby and a prenatal fetus from 11,500 years ago were found buried together near the Upward Sun River in central Alaska in a richly decorated grave.
 It was a lavish burial with numerous grave goods, including stone points and four long foreshafts carved from elk antler

 Like the Siberian people, the Alaskans were hunter-gatherers.
-The remains were found in a seasonal hunting, foraging and fishing camp.
+The remains were found in a seasonal hunting, foraging, and fishing camp.

 In the Alaskan grave, four spear shafts made of elk antler and the biface stone points with them are the oldest examples of these hunting tools found in the Americas. ( Potter et al., PNAS )